tgarratt/HungryHerbivore-Milestone3/README.md

 ## Deployment

+AWS cloud 9 was where I chose to write my code.
 Heroku was my deployment platform of choice as I had experience with it in the course so had an understanding of how it worked.
 Due to my issue with my live code it also effectively became how I would test my code and would replace the live view entirely also.
 I used to config vars to connect my mongo database to AWS but I also used it to set up an environment variable for my database password to increase security.

 ## Credit